 Our savings are very important.
 We save money because we have ambitious goals.
 Financial markets offer many opportunities, but also plenty of risks.
-Some behaviours come natural.
+Some behaviors come naturally.
 We can defend ourselves from being excessively emotional and making mistakes by setting clear goals and not fretting over them.
 We often feel secure when we buy real estate, and we do not worry if prices drop this year.
 We have long-term goals and we tell ourselves that prices will bounce back.
 Real estate has long-term value, and this is reassuring.

-1 Bertelli R. [2017]
+Bertelli R. (2017)